predis/predis/README.md

 can simply specify only a few nodes and Predis will automatically fetch the full and updated slots map directly from Redis by contacting one of the nodes.

-NOTE: our support for redis-cluster does not currently consider master/slave replication but this feature will be added in a future release of this library.
+__NOTE__: our support for redis-cluster does not currently consider master / slave replication but this feature will be added in a future release of this library.

 ### Command pipelines ###